Why should you choose an orthodontic specialist?

 Yes.
 Some orthodontic problems are significant enough to require early intervention.
 However, if a patient is not yet ready for treatment, we will follow that patient’s growth and development until the time is right for treatment to begin.

-What is Phase One (early interceptive) treatment?
+What is phase one treatment?

 Can I get braces that are less noticeable?

 Absolutely!
 We offer different options that are more discreet.
-Invisalign is a popular option because it uses a clear plastic tray to apply pressure to straighten your teeth.
+Invisalign is a popular option because it uses a clear plastic trays to apply pressure to straighten your teeth.
 Another popular esthetic option are ceramic braces.
-It is very similar to the traditional metal braces where brackets and wires are used to guide your teeth to the correct position.
+It is very similar to the Damon or traditional metal braces where brackets and wires are used to guide your teeth to the correct position.
 However, instead of stainless steel, the brackets are white ceramic that better blend in with your teeth.
 Our Damon Clear is one of the highly esthetic options available in the field of orthodontics.

 How much do braces cost?
 Are there financing options available?